obriencj/koji-smoky-dingo/docs/commands/list-btypes.rst

    --quiet, -q  Output just the BType names

-List all available BTypes in the koji instance, or for a given build.
+List the available BTypes (build types) in the koji instance.

+If the ``--build`` option is specified, then output only those types present in the given build.

 References